dvchaos/vb6sendmail/README.md

 # vb6sendmail
-Code to send mail from smtp server using vb6 and CDO.message
+Source code to send mail from smtp server using vb6 and CDO.message